-Interest from UK deposits is no longer paid net of basic rate (20%) tax because of the introduction of the personal savings allowance.
+Interest from UK deposits is paid with no deduction for tax because of the introduction of the personal savings allowance.

 Deposits with offshore banks, such as those in the Channel Islands, also normally pay interest with no tax deducted.
 But the income is taxable in the UK if you are domiciled here and will need to be reported to HM Revenue & Customs (HMRC).
-Even if you do not report overseas interest to HMRC, there is a good chance that the bank or deposit-taker will report it under the global Common Reporting Standard which came into full effect from September 2018.
+Even if you do not report overseas interest to HMRC, there is a good chance that the bank or deposit-taker will report it under the global Common Reporting Standard requirements.

-The ending of deduction of basic rate tax at source was designed to make life simple for most taxpayers, who would otherwise have had to reclaim small amounts of tax because their interest would fall within the personal savings allowance.
-However, if your interest income exceeds your personal savings allowance, matters become more complicated:
+The payment of interest without any tax deduction was designed to make life simple for most taxpayers, who would otherwise have had to reclaim small amounts of tax because their interest would fall within the personal savings allowance.
+However, if your interest income exceeds your personal savings allowance - more likely now than before 2022 - matters become more complicated:

 You can allow HMRC to collect the estimated tax due by adjusting your Pay As You Earn (PAYE) code, if you have one.
 However, this will use historic data.
-For example, in calculating your 2022/23 PAYE code HMRC will have taken account of interest you earned in 2020/21.
-Alternatively, on your self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
+For example, in calculating your 2024/25 PAYE code HMRC will have taken account of interest you earned in 2022/23.
+With interest rates in April 2022 below 1%, that figure may represent an underestimate, leaving you with a tax bill after the tax year ends.

+Alternatively, if you file a self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
 This means payment will be made later than under the PAYE coding route, but you might face a large one-off demand.